benspector-mls/unit-7-project-week-rollout/README.md

 ## Partners

-For this project, **you will be able to choose your partner**, however you must work in pairs.
+For this project, **you will be able to choose your partner** or **you may choose to do this project alone**.
 Let your instructor know once you have found a partner to receive your first assignment which you may begin working on immediately.

 Keep in mind, you are still responsible for your individual assignments.
 If an individual Unit 7 assignment is past-due, project work must be halted until late assignments are turned in.